Our philosophy is based on respect for our ecosystem.

 The vineyard

-Our entire vineyard is bordered by strips of Mediterranean vegetation or hedges to protecting the local flora and fauna.
+Our entire vineyard is bordered by strips of Mediterranean vegetation or hedges to protecting the local flora and fauna; creating micro-climates sheltered from the wind and shaded to combat erosion.
 Whenever possible, we leave grassed rows in our vineyards to prevent erosion and ensure a natural aeration of the soil and microbial life.
-We also use compost and plantations of lucerne and grasses for 5 years to regenerate our soils, during the vineyard renewal phases.
+We also use compost and seedlings of various legumes and cereals for 5 years to regenerate our soils, during the vineyard renewal phases.

 Waste